top of page

 The overwhelm of knowledge

-Are we creating students that can handle this information overload?
+Are we creating students who can handle this information overload?

 So what does this have to do with our classrooms?
-Ultimately, every student that crosses our thresholds must have the ability to take on new information and apply it to affect the desired outcome.
-When I look back through the 25 years of teaching, I knew I had to change the way I taught to create a classroom of self-starters that challenged their environment, and not just become passive followers that parrot their teachers' expectations.
+Ultimately, every student who crosses our threshold must have the ability to absorb new information and apply it to achieve the desired outcome.
+When I look back over the 25 years of teaching, I realize I had to change the way I taught to create a classroom of self-starters who challenged their environment, rather than just becoming passive followers who parroted their teachers' expectations.

 My First Lesson: The Tourist Experience of Heightened Awareness

-Can you remember what it felt like traveling to a new city or country and feeling that excitement and anxiety of the unfamiliar?
-Struggling to find the best place to eat, let alone navigate a foreign language felt daunting, yet you felt quite accomplished when you reflected back on your visit.
+Can you remember what it felt like to travel to a new city or country and experience the excitement and anxiety of the unfamiliar?
+Struggling to find the best place to eat, let alone navigate a foreign language, felt daunting, yet you felt quite accomplished when you reflected on your visit.

-Teaching students to become mindfully aware and engaged in their learning takes a different style of teaching.
-You can't "prepare' them for what's coming as many styles of teaching expect.
-Background information, prepping for vocabulary and giving "I can" statements all has its place, but for students to become seekers of knowledge, you have to give them opportunities to seek!
+Teaching students to become mindfully aware and engaged in their learning requires a different approach to teaching.
+You can't prepare them for what's coming as many styles of teaching expect.
+Background information, prepping for vocabulary, and giving "I can" statements have their place, but for students to become seekers of knowledge, you must provide them opportunities to seek.

 Step 1: Speak in Another Language While Completing a Simple Task

 So, for the sake of creating a 'strange and new' environment, this lesson needs to be done in a different Language.
-I speak French (though rusty from years of neglect,) You don't need to speak perfectly for this activity.
+I speak French, although it's rusty from years of neglect.
+You don't need to speak perfectly for this activity.
 Just dust off your high school language books and write out a simple script.
-I admit I had to use Google Translate for some of the phrases I would need, but no worries if it isn't 100% correct.
-You can also do the lesson silently, though you won't have a list of vocabulary afterward to show your students how much they learned.
+I admit that I had to use Google Translate for some of the phrases I needed, but no worries if it isn't 100% accurate.
+You can also complete the lesson silently, although you won't have a list of vocabulary afterward to show your students how much they've learned.

 Step 2: Challenge Them To Follow Directions In A Different Way

-Many teachers have seen the student created book that uses no staples or glue to create it.
+Many teachers have seen the student-created book that uses no staples or glue to hold it together.
 It is made with two sets of 3 papers each, cutting the ends of one set of papers to fit inside the second group of papers.
 Here's a video on how to make the book.

 Once the students settled in, I began by welcoming them and introducing myself.
 "Bonjour, mes étudiants!
 J'aime appelle Mademoiselle Holmén.
 Je serai votre professeur pour cette année."
 And so on.

-I was able to detect self-starters and those that had eased into leadership roles, as well as those whose learning style might cause them to struggle since I did not have any written directions.
-This lesson was beneficial to tactile, auditory and visual learners, but not for those that need directions written down.
+I was able to detect self-starters and those who had eased into leadership roles, as well as those whose learning style might cause them to struggle, since I did not have any written directions.
+This lesson was beneficial to tactile, auditory, and visual learners, but not to those who require written directions.

-Once the students were successful in creating the book, I allowed them to help others that may be struggling.
-The whole lesson was an excellent chance for me to observe these citizens in training, by noting learning styles, perceptions of mindset, as well as red-flag students that may need additional outside support during the year.
+Once the students were successful in creating the book, I allowed them to help others who may be struggling.
+The entire lesson provided an excellent opportunity for me to observe these trainees, noting their learning styles, perceptions of mindset, and identifying potential red-flag students who may require additional outside support throughout the year.

 Step 3: Discuss The Experience